azumichen/Machine-Learning-R/README.md

 # Machine-Learning-R
-Notebook for R in machine learning
+Notebook for R in machine learning.

-This course is R tutorial beginning from reading documents.
-It includes introduction on collection-oriented, vector calculation, list, index, alixas, math calculation, for loop, and EDA anylysis in a sequntial process.
+This course is R tutorial beginning from R reading documents, and includes introduction on collection-oriented, vector operation, list, index, alixas, math calculation, for loop, and EDA anylysis in a descriptive process.
 It also gives case studies based on R ploting, data-spliting and training, decision tree and forest algorithem.